 NM Areas Reviewed Findings

 The CBOC's location is clearly identifiable

 from the street as a VA CBOC.

 The CBOC has interior signage available that

 clearly identifies the route to and location of

 the clinic entrance.

 The CBOC is Americans with Disabilities Act

 accessible.

 The furnishings are clean and in good repair.

 The CBOC is clean.

 The CBOC maintains a written, current

 inventory of hazardous materials and waste

 that it uses, stores, or generates.

 An alarm system and/or panic buttons are

 installed and tested in high-risk areas (e.g.,

 MH clinic).

 Alcohol hand wash or soap dispenser and

 sink are available in the examination rooms.

 Sharps containers are secured.

 Safety needle devices are available.

 The CBOC has a separate storage room for

 storing medical (infectious) waste.
+T

-The CBOC conducts fire drills (at least every
+X The CBOC conducts fire drills at least every There was no evidence of fire drills occurring at

-12 months).
+12 months. least every 12 months.

-Means of egress from the building are
+Means of egress from the building are unobstructed.

-unobstructed.

-Access to fire alarm pull stations is
+Access to fire alarm pull stations is unobstructed.

-unobstructed.

 Access to fire extinguishers is unobstructed.

 The CBOC has signs identifying the locations

 of fire extinguishers.

 Exit signs are visible from any direction.

 No expired medications were noted during the

 onsite visit.

 All medications are secured from

 unauthorized access.

 NM Areas Reviewed (continued) Findings

-Patient-identifiable information is protected on
+Personally identifiable information is protected

-laboratory specimens during transport so that
+on laboratory specimens during transport so

-patient privacy is maintained.
+that patient privacy is maintained.

 Adequate privacy is provided to patients in

 examination rooms.

 Documents containing patient-identifiable

 information are not laying around, visible, or

 unsecured.

 Window coverings provide privacy.

-The CBOC has a designated examination room for women veterans.
+The CBOC has a designated examination

+room for women veterans.

 Adequate privacy is provided to women

 veterans in the examination room.

-The Information Technology network
+The information technology network

 room/server closet is locked.

 All computer screens are locked when not in

 use.

 Staff use privacy screens on monitors to

 prevent unauthorized viewing in high-traffic

 areas.

-Χ EOC rounds are conducted semi-annually EOC deficiencies at the Monroe CBOC were not
+EOC rounds are conducted semi-annually (at

-(at least twice in a 12-month period) and reported to and tracked by the parent facility
+least twice in a 12-month period) and

-deficiencies are reported to and tracked by the Executive Safety Committee until resolution.
+deficiencies are reported to and tracked by the

 EOC Committee until resolution.

 The CBOC has an automated external

 defibrillator.

 Safety inspections are performed on the

-CBOC medical equipment in accordance with Joint Commission standards.
+CBOC medical equipment in accordance with

+Joint Commission standards.

-Х The parent facility includes the CBOC in The parent facility did not include the Monroe
+The parent facility includes the CBOC in

-^ required education, training, planning, and CBOC in required education, training, planning,
+required education, training, planning, and

-participation leading up to the annual disaster and participation leading up to the annual
+participation leading up to the annual disaster

-exercise. disaster exercises.
+exercise.

 The parent facility's Emergency Management

 Committee evaluates CBOC emergency

 preparedness activities, participation in annual

 disaster exercise, and staff training/education

 relating to emergency preparedness

 requirements.